Petar Turković

 Petar Turković (born 1 November 1957) is a Croatian clinical psychologist, psychotherapist, social entrepreneur, master of martial arts, and sports executive.
-He was a long-time Vinko Bek Education Centre director and Croatian Olympic Committee vice president.
-Currently, he serves as the executive director of the Croatian Nanbudo Federation and the Croatian Wushu Federation, as well as the general secretary of the International Nanbudo Federation and the European Wushu Federation.
+He was a long-time Vinko Bek Education Centre for Blind director and Croatian Olympic Committee vice president.
+Currently, he serves as the executive director of the Croatian Nanbudo Federation and the Croatian Wushu Federation, as well as the general secretary of the International Nanbudo Federation and the Wushu and Kungfu Federation of Europe.

 Family and education

 Petar Turković was born on 1 November 1957 in Zagreb, PR Croatia, Yugoslavia (now Croatia).
 He comes from the Turković baronial family of Kutjevo.
 His great-great-grandfather Vjenceslav was a successful wood and grain merchant in Karlovac in the second half of the 19th century.
 He also advanced the operations of the inherited Kraljevica Shipyard and bought the agricultural Kutjevo Estate in 1882.
-His great-grandfather Baron Petar Dragan was one of the founders and chairman of Croatian Eskompt Bank and founder and chairman of brewery Zagrebačka pivovara.
+His great-grandfather Baron Petar Dragan was one of the founders and chairman of Croatian Discount Bank and founder and chairman of brewery Zagrebačka pivovara.
 He was also the grand prefect of Zagreb County.
-His another great-grandfather was Ritter Josip Gorup of Slavina, a Slovenian industrialist, politician, and patron.
+His other great-grandfather was Ritter Josip Gorup of Slavina, a Slovenian industrialist, politician, and patron.

 Turković earned his degree in clinical psychology from the University of Zagreb in 1981 and his master's degree in psychotherapy in 1994.
 In addition, he obtained degrees in organizational psychology and cybernetics.
 He is one of the first certified teachers of the School of Cybernetics of Psychotherapy at the University Hospital Centre Zagreb.

 Turković is married with two daughters, Nika (born 1995) and Kiara (born 1999).
 A singer-songwriter, Nika released two studio albums as of 2023 and represented Croatia at the Junior Eurovision Song Contest in 2004.
-Kiara is a nanbudo practitioner and won a gold medal in an individual kata event at the 2022 Nanbudo World Championship.
+A medical graduate, Kiara is a nanbudo practitioner and won a gold medal in an individual kata event at the 2022 Nanbudo World Championship.